scheinerman/Apportionments.jl/README.md

 ## Comparison

-The two methods (Hamilton and Huntington-Hill) on the 2020 census data give different results.
+The Hamilton and Huntington-Hill methods, when applied to the 2020 census data, give different results.
 While nearly the same, Hamilton's method gives one extra seat to each of New York and Ohio, and one fewer seat to each of Montana and Rhode Island.